rozek/banglejs-2-activities/README.md

 Display.render();
 ```

-Their output is nothing else but a plain JavaScript object as it is expected by the layout library.
+Their output is nothing else but a plain JavaScript object as expected by the layout library.
 Most often, the `type` of such a description will be `custom` - in that case, the factory function also provides the appropriate `render` function.

 The following code (taken from the "Label" component) shows a typical implementation of such a "factory function":